python-discord/site/pydis_site/apps/content/resources/guides/python-guides/hikari_guide.md

 **Explanation**

-- `bot.event_manager.subscribe()` is the method the @listen decorator above used to add a listener to the bot.
+- `bot.event_manager.subscribe()` calls the same method as the @listen decorator above used to add a listener to the bot.
 - This method takes the event class as the first argument and the event function as the second one.

 ---